How can I help you?

 }

-In Angular, Observables data can be bound to UI elements using the AsyncPipe, which simplifies the process of subscribing to observables and managing the subscription lifecycle.
-However, there are scenarios where you need to bind observable data to components without utilizing the async pipe.
+In Angular, Observables data can be bound to UI elements using the AsyncPipe, which simplifies the process of subscribing to observables and managing the subscription life cycle.
+However, there are scenarios where it is necessary to bind observable data to components without utilizing the async pipe.
 This approach offers more control over the subscription and data manipulation processes.

 Handling searching operation

-When searching operation is performed in the grid, the dataStateChange event is triggered, providing access to the following referenced arguments within the event.
+When performing a search operation in the grid, the dataStateChange event is triggered, allowing access to the following referenced arguments within the event.

 private applySearching(query: Query, search: Array<any>): void {